kupresanin99/Project423/README.md

 	1. Run `python app.py` to create the public-facing webpage.
 	2. Visit the IPv4 Public IP found on the EC2 console.
 Add ":3000" to your IP address to view the page.
-	3. You should see gambling predictions through June 10th on this page.
+	3. The graders should see gambling predictions through June 10th on this page.

 **6. Train the model for today's games**